 This isn't a tax deduction, but it is an important subtraction that can save you a bundle.
 And this is the one that former IRS commissioner Fred Goldberg told Kiplinger millions of taxpayers miss . . . costing them millions in overpaid taxes.

 If, like most investors, you have mutual fund dividends automatically reinvested to buy extra shares, remember that each new purchase increases your tax basis in the fund.
 That, in turn, reduces the taxable capital gain (or increases the tax-saving loss) when you redeem shares.
 Forgetting to include reinvested dividends in your basis results in double taxation of the dividends — once in the year when they were paid out and immediately reinvested and later when they're included in the proceeds of the sale.

 If you're not sure what your basis is, ask the fund for help.
 Funds often report to investors the tax basis of shares redeemed during the year.
 In fact, for the sale of shares purchased in 2012 and later years, funds must report the basis to investors and to the IRS.

 It's hard to overlook the big charitable gifts you made during the year, by check or payroll deduction (check your December pay stub).

 But little things add up, too, and you can write off out-of-pocket costs incurred while doing work for a charity.
 For example, ingredients for casseroles you prepare for a nonprofit organization's soup kitchen and stamps you buy for a school's fund-raising mailing count as charitable contributions.
 Keep your receipts.
-If your contribution totals more than $250, you'll also need an acknowledgement from the charity documenting the support you provided.
-If you drove your car for charity in 2015, remember to deduct 14 cents per mile, plus parking and tolls paid, in your philanthropic journeys.
+If your contribution totals more than $250, you'll also need an acknowledgment from the charity documenting the support you provided.
+If you drove your car for charity in 2016, remember to deduct 14 cents per mile, plus parking and tolls paid, in your philanthropic journeys.

 4. Student-loan interest paid by Mom and Dad